-4.4.5 Remuneration system of the Board of Managing Directors
+4.4.5 Remuneration system of the Board of Managing Directors of DZ PRIVATBANK S.A.

 The Supervisory Board of DZ PRIVATBANK S.A. is responsible for determining the remuneration system for the members of the Board of Managing Directors.
 The remuneration of the Board of Managing Directors is governed by individual contractual arrangements.
 External remuneration consultants regularly review the remuneration of DZ PRIVATBANK S.A.'s Board of Managing Directors as part of an external market comparison.
 As well as a fixed salary, the remuneration includes variable remuneration (bonus) and contributions to an occupational pension.